Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 7. **Catalog Service:**
    - Manages metadata about tables, schemas, and other database objects.
    - Helps optimize query planning and execution by storing essential metadata.
+   - Draws it's the data from Hive's metastore.
 8. **Query Coordinator:**
    - Coordinates query execution and optimization across the Impala cluster.
    - Decides how to distribute queries to Impala daemons for maximum efficiency.